vatis-project/website/docs/client/atis-station.markdown

 ![ATIS Stations](/assets/images/AtisStations.png)

+The selected airport conditions and NOTAMs will be displayed in cyan-colored text within the free-form text boxes.
+This cyan-colored text is read-only and cannot be edited directly.
+The selected definitions will always appear before the free-form text, even if the "Include before free-form text" option is enabled.
+The rest of the text within the box can be edited as usual.

+## New ATIS Update
 When a new ATIS update is ready, the ATIS letter for the corresponding ATIS Station will blink.
 If you have enabled notification sounds, you will also hear a notification sound.
 To acknowledge the ATIS update, select the respective ATIS Station tab and left-click the ATIS letter once.

 ![Acknowledge Update](/assets/images/AcknowledgeUpdate.gif)